Please consult this list of frequently asked questions. Alternatively, feel free to contact us to assist you with the information you require.

 Can I give monthly (quarterly or semi-annually)?

 Yes!
 We can help you set up a convenient, regular payment schedule from your bank account or credit card.
+Please contact us for more information.

 What is Redeemer’s Stewardship Policy?